elchs/LetoDBf/Readme.txt

  be applied to the local memvar.

-      7.10 Calling udf-functions on the server
+      7.10 Calling UDF-functions at the server

+ If a server side function modifies table data, and especially when workarea environment like active index order, filter condition, etc, is touched by the action, check also: 9.
+Server-side functions for limits and convention to keep client and server in sync.

       LETO_UDF( cSeverFunc [, xParam1, ... ] )                 ==> xResult
  This function is called from client application.
 The string <cServerFunc> can optional contains a server connection string, minimum is udf function name:
  [ //ip_address:port/ ]funcname
- A <funcname> function should be defined on the letodb server.
+ A <funcname> function should be defined( REQUESTed at link time ) at the LetoDBf server.
  Udf function can return result (any type except pointers) to client.
- Examples of udf-functions are in the tests/letoudf.prg
+ Examples of 'loadable' UDF-functions are in: tests/letoudf.prg

       LETO_UDF( cCodeBlock [, xParam1, ... ] )                 ==> xResult
  If <cCodeBlock> contains a valid codeblock string, it is evaluated at server.